-• Pre-drill and finish nail last row(s) as needed.
+Pre-drill and finish nail last row(s) as needed.
+Trim out walls and ceiling using 3/4" round (avoid nailing into planks).
+Install baseboard to cover gap along floor.

 Vertical Wainscot Style

 Glue and Fasten: Nails shall penetrate a minimum of 3/4 inch into bottom plate and studs.
 Each plank shall be fastened with two nails into the bottom plate.